dougwhite/wave-length/README.md

 #### alkakrab ([itch.io](https://alkakrab.itch.io))

-Thanks to alkakrab for their wonderful [Free Sci-Fi Game Music Pack](https://alkakrab.itch.io/free-sci-fi-game-music-pack) as well as giving me special permission to upload their awesome work to an open source repository.
+Thanks to alkakrab for their wonderful [Free Sci-Fi Game Music Pack](https://alkakrab.itch.io/free-sci-fi-game-music-pack), as well as giving me special permission to upload their awesome work to an open source repository.

 The `.ogg` files in `music/alkakrab.itch.io/*` remain the sole intellectual property of alkakrab and are NOT covered by the main project license.
 They may not be reused, redistributed, or incorporated into other projects without obtaining permission directly from alkakrab.

 #### Kronbits ([itch.io](https://kronbits.itch.io))

-Thanks to Kronbits for their fantastic [200 Free SFX](https://kronbits.itch.io/freesfx) pack, which was provided as [Creative Commons 0](https://creativecommons.org/publicdomain/zero/1.0/), the `.wav` files in the folder `music/kronbits.itch.io/*` are covered under the same license in this repository.
+Thanks to Kronbits for their fantastic [200 Free SFX](https://kronbits.itch.io/freesfx) pack, which was provided as [Creative Commons 0](https://creativecommons.org/publicdomain/zero/1.0/).

+The `.wav` files in the folder `music/kronbits.itch.io/*` are covered under the same license in this repository.

 #### norwayjohn ([freesound.org](https://freesound.org/people/norwayjohn/))